 One can use it for providing multiple accesses at the same time without blocking any of the threads.
 You can say that it offers to carry out read and write operations parallelly.

 |PostgreSQL||YES, but not efficient|

 Latency is the amount of time taken between a command and its result.
 The lower the latency, the higher would be the efficiency.
 For your real-time application, you need to have low latency rates.

 You can reduce latency by replicating the database.
 For example, MongoDB, RethinkDB, PostgreSQL are some of the databases that have a low latency rate.

 Usually, a caching layer is added so that you can reduce the load on the servers.
 You can also use it to prevent the recurring data request.
 You can ensure performance efficiency by reducing the number of requests made to the server.

 A gist of all the necessary information about mobile database apps has been provided.

-I hope all of this can assist any Mobile App Development Company to figure out the best Mobile App Database and accordingly make use of it.
+I hope all of this can assist any mobile app developer to figure out the best Mobile App Database and accordingly make use of it.